 - Work out where you're going and which route you'll take to get there.
 The fastest route may not be the most scenic or enjoyable; see if there are alternative routes that allow you to take it slow and enjoy the ride.
 Need help planning a Victorian trip?
 There's heaps of trip-planning info here, including accommodation and things to see and do.

 - Factor in plenty of rest stops.
 This will help you to stay alert and resist the temptation to 'push on' to the next major town.
 A list of rest stops in Victoria is here.
-Further afield, more than 60 venues in NSW are taking part in the Free Cuppa for the Driver scheme, and a handy app shows their locations.
 Driver Reviver stops can be found in many parts of Australia, and the National Public Toilet Map website or Apple app is also worth checking out (especially if you're travelling with kids).

 - Find out if there are any attractions en route, and check if they offer discounted entry to RACV members.

 - Book accommodation/camping sites in advance.
 Big-name restaurants or winery tours may also need to be booked ahead.

 - Decide which car you're going to drive.
 Is your car the most suitable, or is your road trip companion's car more comfortable/suited to the terrain/fuel efficient/roomier?
 Do you need to buy a new car for the trip?
 If so, an RACV car loan can help.

 - Would you be better off hiring a car?
 A coastal road trip in a rented convertible is much more fun than in a cramped hatchback with no air-conditioning.

 - Save on fuel by pre-purchasing Woolworths WISH Gift Cards.